ymerkos/awtsfaria/readme.md

 # Awtsmoos Template Processor

 ## Get started quick
-Take a look at the release on this page, or just copy out the folder "realease" from here, for a minimal viable product example to quickly get started and explore.
+Take a look at the release on this page for a minimal viable product example to quickly get started and explore.
 NO dependencies needed at all!
 ### section for ayzarim (helpers) /awtsoosProcessor.js